google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--
 Small numbers are also very popular.
-There tend to be lots of zeros and ones at the start and end of pins.
+There tend to be lots of zeros and ones at the start and end of PINs.

 Image Details:
 * [heatmap-01.png](http://www.google.com): Copyright Google